-Roots, a Republican, was the representative for Arkansas's 1st congressional district from 1867 to 1871.
+Roots was the representative for Arkansas’s 1st congressional district and was a Republican.
+He served from 1867 to 1871.

 From Jun 1868 to Mar 1871, Roots missed 302 of 926 roll call votes, which is 32.6%.
 This is worse than the median of 25.2% among the lifetime records of representatives serving in Mar 1871.
 The chart below reports missed votes over time.